Skip to Content

 The School also regularly presents its own awards for student achievements, sponsored by industry and some of New Zealand's most respected journalists.

 Massey’s lecturers are experienced journalists, respected by the industry.
 They are regular commentators on media issues and are actively researching.
-Massey Journalism head Dr Grant Hannis is the editor of Intro, the textbook used at New Zealand journalism schools since 2014.
+Massey Journalism lecturer Dr Grant Hannis is the editor of Intro, the textbook used at New Zealand journalism schools since 2014.
 All of Massey's journalism staff contributed chapters to the book.

 If you are interested in the media but don't wish to become a journalist you can study the Graduate Diploma in Journalism Studies or take a major in media studies in a Bachelor of Communication degree.
 You may also undertake a PHd focusing on journalism